satyam-bhardwaj/metrognome/README.md

 # metronome
-A simple metronome written in Python, with volume envelope of click.
+A simple metronome written in Python.
+Adjustable time-signature.